ProCern/hatch-msgfmt/README.md

 python implementation that functions, I'll gladly integrate it as a separate msgfmtpy plugin in the same repository.

+Depends on the `locales` and `destinations` plugin config parameters, specifying where the source locale files and destination compiled locale files should be found.

 # Copyright

 This plugin is Copyright 2023 Absolute Performance, Inc.